Constructing a Chain Event Graph from a Staged Tree: Notation and Preliminaries

 \section{Notation and Preliminaries}

 A CEG construction begins by eliciting an event tree of a process either from a domain expert or from existing literature.
 Alternatively, it can be constructed directly from data.
-Below we outline the transformations an event tree goes through to obtain the graph of a CEG:

-\begin{itemize} \itemsep0em \item Vertices in the event tree whose one step ahead evolutions, i.e. conditional transition probabilities, are equivalent are assigned the same colour to indicate this symmetry; \item Vertices whose rooted subtrees (the subtree formed by considering that vertex as the root) are isomorphic - in the structure and colour preserving sense - are merged into a single vertex which retains the colouring of its merged vertices; \item All the leaves of the tree are merged into a single vertex called the sink. \end{itemize}

-\begin{example} Here we consider a topical example.
+Below we outline the transformations an event tree goes through to obtain the graph of a CEG: \begin{itemize} \itemsep0em \item Vertices in the event tree whose one step ahead evolutions, i.e. conditional transition probabilities, are equivalent are assigned the same colour to indicate this symmetry; \item Vertices whose rooted subtrees (the subtree formed by considering that vertex as the root) are isomorphic - in the structure and colour preserving sense - are merged into a single vertex which retains the colouring of its merged vertices; \item All the leaves of the tree are merged into a single vertex called the sink. \end{itemize} \begin{example} Here we consider a simplified topical example.
 The staged tree in Figure \ref{fig:topical_staged_tree} shows a hypothesised example of testing for a certain disease available to individuals exhibiting symptoms in three different settings: hospitals, care homes and in the general community.
 For simplicity, we assume here that the test is 100\% sensitive and specific, and that we are only interested in the outcomes related to the disease.
 By ``recovery$^*$" we collectively refer to those who recover and those who never had the disease.
 We further assume that death can only be caused by the disease in the time period considered.
 The coloured vertices represent equivalence of their conditional transition probabilities.
 For instance, the probability of dying is the same for individuals in hospitals and care homes who exhibit symptoms but do not get a test.
 The CEG for this staged tree is shown in Figure \ref{fig:topical_ceg}.
 It is not hard to see how this tree can be refined to be more realistic. \end{example}

 Let $\calT$ denote an event tree with a finite vertex set $V(\calT)$ and an edge set $E(\calT)$.
 An edge $e \in E(\calT)$ from vertex $v$ to vertex $v'$ with edge label $l$ is an ordered triple given by $(v, v', l)$.
 Denote by $L(\calT)$ the set of leaves in $\calT$.
 The non-leaf vertices in $\calT$ are called \textit{situations} and their set is denoted by $S(\calT) = V(\calT) \backslash L(\calT)$.
 The set of children of a vertex $v$ are denoted by $\textmd{ch}(v)$.
 Let $\Phi_\calT = \{\pmb{\theta}_v |v \in V(\calT)\}$ where $\pmb{\theta_v} = (\theta(e) | e = (v, v', l) \in E(\calT), v' \in V(\calT))$ denotes the parameters for each vertex $v \in V(\calT)$.